lalindrait/linux-administration-1/scenarios/scenario_01_working_with_logs/notes.md

 cat /etc/passwd | grep ftp -A5              # show 5 lines after the match
 cat /etc/passwd | grep ftp -B5              # show 5 lines before the match

+$ filter logs based on the timestamp cat /var/log/messages | grep 'May 29'                                   # filter logs for a whole day cat /var/log/messages | grep 'May 29 16'                                # filter logs for a specific hour cat /var/log/messages | grep 'May 29 16:31'                             # filter logs for a specific minute
+sed -n '/May 29 08:38:34/,/May 29 16:31:09/p' /var/log/messages         # print logs between the 2 timestamps

 # Sending log manually to syslog
 # The logger command can send messages to the rsyslog service
 # It is useful to test any change to the rsyslog service configuration